 Know Your Pro Before You Climb

 Before you take to the hills with your rack of shiny new hexes, nuts and camming devices, make sure you know how they work.
-Find an experienced instructor and learn how to make solid anchors and how to place protection.
-First, spend some time on the ground.
-Go to the base of a climbing cliff and figure out how to fit wedges, cams and hexes into different features in the rock.
+It is absolutely essential that you find an experienced instructor and learn how to make solid anchors and how to place protection.
+Consider taking a climbing class with REI.